Title IX Campus Notification

-Title IX Co-Coordinators
+Title IX Coordinator

-Dean of Students
+Dean of Students and Title IX Coordinator

 Title IX Deputy Coordinators

-Duties: Serve as an intake officer for students who wish to file a complaint regarding sexual harassment and misconduct; facilitate the assisted resolution process for students who file complaints regarding sexual harassment and misconduct; co-investigate sexual harassment and misconduct complaints involving students, and provide related training and education to the student body:
+Duties: Serve as an intake officer for students who wish to file a complaint regarding sexual harassment and misconduct; facilitate the assisted resolution process for students who file complaints regarding sexual harassment and misconduct; co-investigate sexual harassment and misconduct complaints involving students, and provide related training and education to the student body.